 Some of the orangutans stay right up close to the exhibit glass, observing their human visitors and interacting with them any way they can.
 They might want to show off their newest enrichment item, such as a burlap sack that can be worn quite smartly as a shawl, or they might want to just look at you as enrichment!

-Our current group of orangutans includes adult male Satu and females Indah, Janey, and Karen.
+Our current group of orangutans includes adult male Satu and females Indah, Janey, Karen, and our newest member, Aisha, who was born on October 25, 2013.
 The only member of the group to be hand-raised as an infant, spunky Karen survived a widely publicized open-heart surgery in 1994.
 Karen has a LOT of personality and is a guest favorite.
 She can be stubborn and willful, but keepers love her, too!
 Look for Karen: she likes to roll around on the ground and twirl around on the sway poles.

 Of all our orangutans, Janey has the most colorful history.
 She likes to be near the exhibit glass to see the humans and their many "items," as she was hand raised and in a private facility for the first 15 years of her life.
 She arrived in San Diego in 1984 and gets along with everyone in the group.
 Do not let her old age fool you: she lets her feelings be known and will stand her ground.
 Janey is something of a primate Picasso and has used edible chalk, paint, and other media to try her hand—and face, and feet—at expressing herself through art.
 Her one-of-a-kind masterpieces have been auctioned off to help support our orangutan conservation efforts.